seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 Since isync isn't going to sync any changes up to your Fastmail and Gmail accounts it makes sense to tell Mutt not to make any changes to the local copy.

 The `header_cache` and `message_cachedir` settings tell Mutt to use a `~/.muttcache` dir to speed up re-opening and searching large folders.
-You should create this directory before launching Mutt: `mkdir ~/.muttcache`.
+You should create this directory before launching Mutt for the first time: `mkdir ~/.muttcache`.

 The rest of the settings just tell Mutt where to find your inbox, archive, drafts, sent, and trash folders.
 For example Mutt will open `~/Mail/Fastmail/Inbox` by default when you launch it.